NixOS/nixos-homepage/src/content/blog/newsletters/2019_07-nixos-19-03-release-ipfs-ci-integrations-and-documentation-feedback.md

 ---
-Title: '#07 - NixOS 19.03 release, IPFS, CI integrations and documentation feedback'
+title: '#07 - NixOS 19.03 release, IPFS, CI integrations and documentation feedback'
-Date: 2019-04-17
+date: 2019-04-17
-Description: With pride, there are many curses.
+description: With pride, there are many curses.
 With humility, there come many blessings - Ezra Taft Benso
 ---

 # News